kevin-smets/caml/README.md

 ### Variables

 Caml has variable support.
-Variables used in the caml configurarion needs to be in the following form:
+Variables used in the caml configuration needs to be in the following form:

 ```
 a:
   b: "${myVariable}"
 ```

-To replace the variable by actual content, pass a `variable` object to the caml options:
+To replace the variable by actual content, pass a `variables` object to the caml options:

 ```
 var options = {